-- Estimating all available properties for every molecule - Estimating specific properties for every molecule
+- Estimating all available properties for every molecule - Estimating specific properties for every molecule temperature 398.15 -n 20 -d '''

 To estimate all properties for every input compound, simply execute the program with all molecules specified on the command line.
 Don't forget that the -d flag is required to display the results in the terminal.
 An example of this is below.